dcendry1711/qa-portfolio/manual-testing/test-cases/e2e-test/sauce-demo-tests-e2e.md

 ## 🧠 Pro Tip

 In real projects, this test should be part of a **smoke suite**, executed after every deployment to validate that the core business flow is not broken.

+---

+## Notes
+- Use demo site https://www.saucedemo.com/ for reference